RichJ233/EI2-Open-Source/README.md

 # EI2 Open-source

-EI2, ***the Energy Informatics and Intelligence*** contribute to this open source.
+EI2, ***the Energy Informatics and Intelligence*** contributes to this open source.

-## Brief introduction of EI2 Team
+## Brief introduction of EI2 Research Team

-The EI2 Team is from Chongqing University.
-The team is directed by [Prof. Zhou Wu](http://accu.cqu.edu.cn/info/1249/4983.htm), from Automation College of Chongqing University.
+The EI2 is from the School of Automation, Chongqing University (ACCU), and directed by Prof. Zhou Wu.

-Our research interests focus on
+The EI2 research interests focus on

 - Optimization,

 - Artificial intelligence,

 - Smart grid,

 - Smart buildings & Construction.

-Our publications can be found in [Prof. Zhou Wu's Google Scholar](https://scholar.google.com.hk/citations?user=ckK46o4AAAAJ&hl=en).

 ## Includes